metomi/rose/sphinx/tutorial/cylc/scheduling/datetime-cycling.rst

 system can work with them, to do this we have a ``consolidate_observations`` task.

-We will fetch wind observations **every three hours starting at 00:00**.
+We will fetch wind observations **every three hours starting from the initial cycle point**.

 The ``consolidate_observations`` task must run after the ``get_observations<site>`` tasks.